 Temporary Resident Permit – A Temporary Resident Permit (TRP) allows a person to enter Canada for a set period of time so long as they have a valid reason to visit (visiting family, business, fishing trip, etc.) The TRP is a good option for individuals who aren’t eligible to address their conviction on a permanent basis.
-A TRP is not always easy to obtain, but it can allow entry for up to 36 months if granted, and up to 24 months for subsequent TRPs.
+A TRP is not always easy to obtain, but it can allow entry for up to 12 months if granted, and up to 24 months for subsequent TRPs.

 Criminal Rehabilitation – This is the permanent solution to the problem of a past criminal conviction that would inhibit entry to Canada.
 In order to be eligible to apply for Criminal Rehab, five years must have passed from the completion of your sentence.
 This means if you spent 10 days in jail and received two years probation, five years must have passed from the end of your two-year probation sentence.
 This document never needs to be renewed, and once obtained you should have no problem entering Canada.

 Deemed Rehabilitation – There is also the possibility that the Canadian government will deem you rehabilitated if enough time has passed since your original conviction.
 If you were convicted of misdemeanor DUI, and more than 10 years have passed since the completion of your sentence (again, this means 10 years since the completion of every single sentencing guideline, like probation), then immigration authorities may disregard your past conviction.
 However, this will only apply to DUI convictions incurred prior to December 2018 because Canadian law was amended and DUIs are now being treated more harshly under the law.
 Therefore, if you have a DUI conviction that was registered in or after December 2018, it can no longer be considered deemed rehabilitated and a formal application for criminal rehabilitation must be made.
 It is not advisable to assume you will be deemed rehabilitated, and further action should be taken to ensure entry.

 Steps To Take